 This nutrient can be found in the form of heme iron (usually seen in animal products) or non-heme iron (this form of iron is made by plants).

 The National Institutes of Health's Recommended Dietary Allowances (RDAs) for Iron:

 *Adequate Intake (AI)

 The Institute of Medicine suggests that vegetarians may require 1.8 times more iron than the recommended levels and they suggest that vegans may require even more1.
-It’s possible that long-term adaptation to plant-based diets may increase one’s ability to absorb non-heme iron (but this has not been studied as far as I know).
-Regardless, vegans do not seem to suffer from iron deficiency anaemia at a higher rate than omnivores.

-Vegans with low levels of ferritin and iron should certainly aim for intakes higher than the RDA.
-However, iron deficiency or iron deficiency anaemia is not only linked with insufficient intakes, but also with increased losses (through bleeding): consequently, low levels of iron should be reported to your doctor.
+It is important to note that iron deficiency or iron deficiency anaemia is not only linked with insufficient intakes, but also with increased losses (through bleeding): consequently, low levels of iron should be reported to your doctor.

-Examples of animal-free sources iron:
+Examples of animal-free sources of iron:

 The bioavailability of non-heme iron is lower compared to heme iron.
 I advise consuming iron-rich foods with a source of vitamin C, as this may enhance absorption2.
 Fermentation, soaking and germination also increases iron bioavailability through releasing it from bonds with phytic acid3,4.

 Polyphenol-rich beverages (e.g., teas, cocoa, coffee) when consumed with meals can inhibit iron absorption5.
 Calcium supplementation was also shown to reduce iron absorption but it may be a short duration effect with a subsequent adaptation without a negative impact on haematological status6.